wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario: Device does not have internet connection:*
+*Scenario: No internet connection:*

     Given that I don't have internet connection
     When it tries to load comic characters
     Then do not present a UI activity indicator

-*Scenario: Device has internet connection and app is loading comic characters:*
+*Scenario: Internet connection OK and app is loading comic characters:*

     Given that I have internet connection
     When the app is loading the comic characters
     Then present a UI activity indicator

-*Scenario: Device has internet connection and app finished loading comic characters:*
+*Scenario: Internet connection OK and app finished loading comic characters:*

     Given that I have internet connection
     When the app finished loading the comic characters